Kiki2585/wdlm_auto_python_scripts/README.md

 How Does it work: ( Script assumes your password is the same for all accounts and omits the password input.
 Can be added soon if needed. )

 1. Put your wdlm's .exe file in the filepath
-2. Put your info into "account_names.txt" with the following format:
+2. Rename "account_names_example.txt" to "account_names.txt"and put your info into "account_names.txt" with the following format:

   window_name_you_wanna_have account_name